felixarntz/ai-services/docs/Introduction-to-AI-Services.md

   * Various types of parts are supported, e.g. text, inline data, or file data.

 When you send an AI prompt, you don't _have_ to use this verbose format if your prompt is simple.
 You may alternatively send just the array of parts, or simply a string, which is sufficient for the common scenario of sending a text prompt.
 Under the hood, the prompt will still be parsed into the "Content" data type.

-When receiving the response from an AI model, in most cases the "Content" object will be wrapped in an array of "Candidates".
-This is relevant because sometimes the model may return a few alternative responses that could be chosen from.
-If so, the content will be found under the "content" property of the candidate.

 #### Examples (in JSON format)